MSc International Social Welfare

 Dissertation

-In order to complete the MSc, all students will be required to undertake a 15,000-word dissertation on a topic of their choice.
+All students are required to undertake a 15,000-word dissertation on a topic of their choice.
 The dissertation will be supervised by a member of staff but is intended to provide students with the opportunity to develop their skills as independent researchers.
+Students on this programme can choose to undertake their dissertation in Social Policy or Social Work.

 Entry requirements